Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients: Introduction

 The structure of the article is as follows.
-Mathematical preliminaries are considered in \Cref{sec:prelim}, including precise specifications of the conditions imposed on each $f$ and $g_i$, and the characterisation of an explicit Milstein method on an arbitrary mesh.
-The construction and result of the adaptive time-stepping strategy is outlined in \Cref{sec:adap}, where we formulate the combined explicit adaptive Milstein method with backstop which will be the subject of our main theorem.
-Both main results are stated in \Cref{subsec:converg}; we defer the proof of the main strong convergence result to \Cref{sec:proof}.
-In \Cref{sec:num} we compare the adaptive scheme to other fixed step methods and illustrate both convergence and efficiency.
-The proof of the main strong convergence result is in \Cref{sec:proof}.
-The proof of \Cref{lem:levy bound}, which provides necessary estimates on Levy areas for our analysis, are provided in Appendix \ref{sec:levybound}.
+Mathematical preliminaries are considered in Section \ref{sec:prelim}, including precise specifications of the conditions imposed on each $f$ and $g_i$, and the characterisation of an explicit Milstein method on an arbitrary mesh.
+The construction and result of the adaptive time-stepping strategy is outlined in Section \ref{sec:adap}, where we formulate the adaptive Milstein scheme with backstop which will be the subject of our main theorem.
+Both main results: on strong $L_2$ convergence and on the probability of using the backstop method, are stated in Section \ref{subsec:converg}; we defer their proofs to Section \ref{sec:proof}.
+In Section \ref{sec:num} we compare the adaptive scheme numerically to other fixed step methods and illustrate both convergence and efficiency.
+The proof of Lemma \ref{lem:levy bound} is in Appendix \ref{sec:appendix}.